-Given our strong financial, scientific and operational accomplishments, we believe we have the resources to diligently allocate our current capital to drive a multi-platform strategy as a fully integrated global biotechnology company.
-On the research and development (R&D) front, we continue to be committed to rapidly advancing our oncology pipeline towards late-stage development.
-Furthermore, we are focused on developing our infectious disease vaccine pipeline including the development of variant-adapted and next generation COVID-19 vaccines to maintain leadership and pandemic preparedness as well as broaden the label of and access to the COVID-19 vaccine.
-We also plan to invest heavily to build out our global development organization, bringing in talent with clinical and regulatory expertise needed to rapidly advance our diversified clinical pipeline.
-We are also diversifying our therapeutic area footprint which will enable us to fully leverage the potential of all technology platforms across autoimmune diseases, inflammatory diseases, cardiovascular disease, neurodegenerative diseases, and regenerative medicines.
+Given our strong financial, scientific and operational accomplishments, we believe we have the resources to diligently allocate our current capital to drive a multi-platform strategy and deliver a fully integrated global biotechnology company.
+We focus our research and development, or R&D, on rapidly advancing our diversified clinical oncology pipeline with synergistic potential, developing next generation COVID-19 vaccines to maintain leadership and pandemic preparedness, as well as broadening the label of and access to the existing vaccine.
+We also plan to invest heavily to build out our global development organization, bringing in talent with clinical and regulatory expertise needed to accelerate our pipeline development.
+We are also diversifying our therapeutic area footprint, which will enable us to fully leverage the potential of all technology platforms across autoimmune diseases, inflammatory diseases, cardiovascular disease, neurodegenerative diseases, and regenerative medicines.
 In addition, we plan to enhance capabilities through complementary acquisitions, technologies, infrastructure and manufacturing.
 To support our future trajectory, growing the organization and expanding our team is of utmost importance.
 We are on the way to develop our global footprint in key regions including Europe, the United States, Asia and Africa.
 Additionally, investing in manufacturing capabilities for key technologies and deploying our pandemic response capabilities remain priorities for us.
-As of September 30, 2023, we had cash and cash equivalents of €13,495.8 million and security investments of €3,471.8 million.
-Our trade receivables remained outstanding as of September 30, 2023 mainly due to the contractual settlement of the gross profit share under our COVID-19 collaboration with Pfizer as described in Note 8 to the unaudited interim condensed consolidated financial statements included elsewhere in this Quarterly Report.
-As of September 30, 2023, our trade receivables included, in addition to the profit share for the third quarter of 2023, trade receivables which related to the gross profit share for the second quarter of 2023 (as defined by the contract) in the amount of €565.0 million was received from our collaboration partner subsequent to the end of the reporting period on October 16, 2023.
+As a science and innovation driven company, we will continue to focus investments on R&D and scaling the business for commercial readiness in oncology in multiple countries by the end of 2025.